erinjayne14/Autoencoder-with-Regression-based-Model-for-Repurposing-Drugs-for-Epithelial-Ovarian-Cancer/README.md

 How to run this VAE Regression Model:
 1. Create a Google account to run the files in Google Colab.
-2. Download the model to be run in the model entitled "Variational Regression Model.ipynb"
+2. Download the model to be run entitled "Variational Regression Model.ipynb"
 3. Open the model file in Google Colab.
 5. Make sure to download all the necessary files to be run in the model found in the folder "Input Files".
 6. Upload the input files in the the model file after opening it in Google Colab.